Shorting in Speculative Markets: Examples

-The above example of the delay effect should be contrasted with Proposition~\ref{pr:limitLongComparison}, where we have seen that when there is no cost-of-carry for long positions ($\alpha_{+}=\infty$), the dynamic equilibrium price always exceeds the static one, even if short-selling is possible.
-We have argued that this is due to the most optimistic agent holding the entire market.
-The following example illustrates the mechanics of the delay option in this situation.
+The next example illustrates the mechanics of the delay option when there is no cost-of-carry for long positions: the most optimistic agent holds the entire market and the dynamic equilibrium price always exceeds the static one.

 \begin{example} Let $\alpha_{+}=\infty$ and $\alpha_{-}=1$.
 We consider $n=2$ types with drift coefficients

 and volatility coefficients $\sigma_{1}=\sigma_{2}=0$.
 The payoff is $f(y)=y^{2}$ and the initial value is $x=0$, so that the first type is more optimistic at any time.